 This children's book about a young transgender girl made a huge splash when it came out in 2014.
 In the book, recommended for ages 4 to 8, Jazz Jennings tells her story about transitioning as a child in the new millennium.
 Jazz, who later received a TLC series of the same name, explains what it's like to be a transgender child in a way that most young kids can understand.
 As Laverne Cox of Orange Is the New Black put it so well in her book review, "This is an essential tool for parents and teachers to share with children whether those kids identify as trans or not."
 (Amazon.com, $13)

-Originally written during a time when races were often separated, two little dots of colors form a friendship represented by the color green that was not accepted by all, namely their own parents.
+Originally written during a time when races were often separated, two little dots of color form a friendship represented by the color green that was not accepted by all, namely their own parents.
 However, the message of tolerance and acceptance of cultural diversity is delivered through the blending of the colors by the parents themselves in the end.
-Little Blue and Little Yellow by Leo Lionni (Barnes & Noble, $7) is a terrific book for children in preschool and beyond.
+Little Blue and Little Yellow by Leo Lionni is a terrific book for children in preschool and beyond.
+(Barnes & Noble, $12)

-The message of individuality and self-actualization is easily delivered when Mr. Plumbeans's house is splashed with orange paint.
-Although the choice he makes to paint his house in multicolored hues is in response to the intolerance of his neighbors, the lesson to accept people as they are is received loud and clear to toddlers and grade schoolers alike.
-The Big Orange Splot (Barnes & Noble, $5) by Daniel Manus Pinkwater is geared toward children ages 4 and up.
+The message of individuality and self-actualization is easily delivered when Mr. Plumbean's house is splashed with orange paint.
+Although the choice he makes to paint his house in multicolored hues is in response to the intolerance of his neighbors, the lesson to accept people as they are is received loud and clear to toddlers and grade-schoolers alike.
+The Big Orange Splot by Daniel Manus Pinkwater is geared toward children ages 4 and up.
+(Barnes & Noble, $7)